 13. What main factors should be considered when designing welded structures?

-The main considerations are as follows:
+The main considerations for welded joints are as follows:

-5) Welding work can be minimized;
+- Welding work should be minimized.

 14. Please describe the basic conditions of gas cutting.
 Can red copper be cut with oxygen acetylene flame?
 Why?

-The basic conditions for gas cutting are:
+The basic requirements for gas cutting are as follows:

 15. What is the main function of gas welding powder?